How To Make Well Water Drinkable And Keep It Safe To Drink

 Safety Measures

-Preparations in Disinfecting a Well
+Preparations for Disinfecting a Well

 The method of disinfection is based on a chlorine concentration of 5%.
-This is the common concentration for bleach inside the household.
+This is the common concentration of bleach inside the household.
 If there are minor concentrations of chlorine, it will affect the entire disinfection process.

 You must take note of the following before you begin the entire disinfection proceedings:

-Steps on How to do a Full Chlorination
+Steps on How to Do a Full Chlorination

 Then, tighten and replace the cap once again.
 Now, you have to open the faucets inside your house.
 Flush the toilets until you can smell the chlorine.
 This will enable you to circulate chlorine throughout your water system.
 Now, you can turn off the faucets.